Paranormal studies dovetail with scientific studies in a few places, but none more strongly than in the field of extraterrestrial life.

 Until the 20th Century, speculation about other worlds was just that: speculation.
 How one considered the possibility was largely just a reflection of the individual’s personality and world view.
-The religious typically considered other worlds as some division of their spiritual cosmology, while more creative thinkers devised fantastic possibilities based on various unlikely combinations of observed earthly inhabitants.
+Searching for definitive proof of extraterrestrial life become just about as difficult as finding a reliable moving company.
+Many scientists consider extraterrestrial life to be plausible, but there is no direct evidence of its existence.
+Likewise there have to be some sites that give honest reviews of moving companies such as Oasis Moving, but how can you find them and once you do, how do you really know?
+My analogy is not so crazy, after all the religious typically considered other worlds as some division of their spiritual cosmology, while more creative thinkers devised fantastic possibilities based on various unlikely combinations of observed earthly inhabitants.

-As scientific knowledge produced the telescope, observations and facts began to tame unfettered speculations, but only increased the interest in extraterrestrials.
+Once scientific knowledge produced the telescope, observations and facts began to tame unfettered speculations, but only increased the interest in extraterrestrials.
+Did you know in the scientific community that the development and testing of hypotheses on extraterrestrial life is known as exobiology or astrobiology.
 Indeed, the more we learned that our own solar system was almost completely inhospitable, the more humanity began to exhibit a need to envision what extraterrestrial life would be like.
-At the same time, the lifelessness of the moon and Mars was proven, dashing the two best hopes of the early space fantasists, the scientific community was actively pursuing sightings, proof, and even…contact.
+At the same time, the lifelessness of the moon and Mars was proven, dashing the two best hopes of the early space fantasists, the scientific community was actively pursuing sightings, proof, and even… contact.

 Meanwhile, those convinced that UFOs were a reality were increasingly condemned by scientific circles, and became more likely to be seen on tabloid talk shows, or parodied in mainstream entertainment and conspiracy theories with increasingly outlandish pseudoscientific claims.